Quantum computational chemistry: Illustrative examples

 \subsubsection{cc-PVDZ basis}

 As discussed in Sec.~\ref{Subsec:basis}, the cc-PVDZ basis for H$_2$ includes a double-zeta representation of the valence shell, and additional polarisation orbitals.
-Each atom contributes \{$1s, 1s', 2p_x, 2p_y, 2p_z$\} orbitals, resulting in 20 orbitals in total.
+Each atom contributes \{$1s, 1s', 2p_x, 2p_y, 2p_z$\} orbitals, resulting in 20 spin-orbitals in total.
 In order to reduce our active space, we first change to the natural molecular orbital (NMO) basis, using the single particle reduced density matrix (1-RDM), as discussed in Sec.~\ref{Subsec:OrbitalReduction}.
-There are only 10 rows and columns in the 1-RDM shown below because the spin-up and spin-down entries have been combined.
-The diagonal elements of the 1-RDM are the occupation numbers of the corresponding canonical orbitals (the orbitals produced from a HF calculation on H$_2$ in this basis).
-The 1-RDM obtained from a classically tractable CISD calculation (at an internuclear separation of 0.75~$\dot{A}$) on cc-PVDZ H$_2$ is shown in Eq.~(\ref{ccpvdzrdm1}) \begin{widetext}
+We first obtain the 1-RDM for H$_2$ in the cc-PVDZ basis with a classically tractable configuration interaction singles and double (CISD) calculation.

-\end{widetext} We perform a unitary diagonalisation of this matrix, and rotate the orbitals by the same unitary matrix.
-This constitutes a change of basis to the NMO's of the molecule.
-The diagonalised 1-RDM is shown in Eq.~(\ref{ccpvdzrdm2}) \begin{widetext}

-\end{widetext} As discussed in Sec.~\ref{Subsec:OrbitalReduction}, the diagonal entries are the natural orbital occupation numbers (NOONs).
+We perform a unitary diagonalisation of this matrix, and rotate the orbitals by the same unitary matrix.
+This constitutes a change of basis to the NMOs of the molecule.
+The diagonalised 1-RDM is given by \textit{Diag}(1.96588, 0.00611, 0.02104, 0.0002, 0.00001, 0.00314, 0.00314, 0.00016, 0.00016, 0.00016).
+There are only 10 diagonal entries in this 1-RDM because the spin-up and spin-down entries for the same spatial orbitals have been combined.
+As discussed in Sec.~\ref{Subsec:OrbitalReduction}, the diagonal entries are the natural orbital occupation numbers (NOONs).
 We can see that the 5\textsuperscript{th} orbital has a NOON that is 20 times smaller than the next smallest NOON.
-As a result, we consider this orbital to always be empty, and so remove all terms involving it from the Hamiltonian.
+As a result, we consider this spatial orbital to always be empty, and so remove all terms involving it from the Hamiltonian.
 This leaves a Hamiltonian acting on $M=18$ spin-orbitals.
-We now map these into qubits using the BK-tree method, as $M$ is not a power of 2, so the standard BK method will leave us unable to remove 2 qubits using symmetries.
-A visual representation of the fermion-to-qubit mapping process is shown in Fig.~\ref{Fig:h2ccpvdz}.
-We can see that the 9\textsuperscript{th} and 18\textsuperscript{th} orbitals store the number of spin up electrons and total number of electrons, respectively.
+We now map these into qubits using the BK-tree method.

+To map fermionic orbitals to qubits we follow a similar procedure to that shown in Fig.~\ref{Fig:BKLiH} for the LiH molecule.
+The reader will find that the 9\textsuperscript{th} and 18\textsuperscript{th} orbitals store the number of spin up electrons and total number of electrons, respectively.
 As a result, they can be removed.
 This reduces the problem to one of 16 qubits.
-In Fig.~\ref{Fig:h2ccpvdz} $x_i$ is the value of the $i$\textsuperscript{th} qubit under the BK-tree mapping, while $n_i$ is the value of the $i$\textsuperscript{th} qubit in the JW mapping.
-The HF state of cc-PVDZ H$_2$ has $n_0, n_8 = 1, n_{i \neq 0,8} = 0$, written as $\ket{0000000010000001}$.Using Fig.~\ref{Fig:h2ccpvdz}, we can see that the corresponding BK-tree mapped HF state is given by $\ket{0001011100010111}$.